-A planned approach to education for gifted and talented learners should be comprehensive, taking into account their cognitive, social, cultural and emotional needs.
+A planned approach to education for gifted learners should be comprehensive, taking into account their cognitive, social, cultural and emotional needs.

 According to MoE (2012):